 Ukkarai is a sweet that’s quite popular in the Tamil Brahmins Community in Tamil Nadu.
 Or it might be popular in other communities as well.
 I am not sure of that.
 However my exposure to this sweet has been only from my tambrah friends.
 This is mostly made as one of the Naivedyams for Navarathri.
 Along with the many lentil Sundals one gets to feast on, this sweet was so uniquely presented.
 I used to look forward getting this and used to feel shy to ask for another packet.
 Guess the small packets you are given, makes up for the entire experience of eating this.

-Anyway this was one of the most loved dish, not just for the taste, texture, the aroma that came out of the kitchen was simply out of the world.
+Anyway, this was one of the most loved dishes, not just for the taste, texture, the aroma that came out of the kitchen was simply out of the world.
 Apart from being loaded with protein, this is quite fattening if you end up adding more ghee.
 I kept to the minimum as suggested.
-Yet we felt it was too heavy after couple of servings.
+Yet we felt it was too heavy after a couple of servings.
 Guess as I said, what Maamis offer during the Navarathri, was just enough.